mannyficient/Chronicle/README.md

 ## Feedback

 We value your input!
 If you have suggestions, encounter issues, or want to share your experience:
-- Submit an issue on our [GitHub Issues](https://github.com/yourusername/chronicle/issues) page
 - Fill out our [feedback form](https://elastic-resonance-ca4.notion.site/195d399fa03e8134bd26e82b5962904a?pvs=105)

 ## Support